 Pfizer’s CTI program has two calls for proposals each year.
-The next will be in fall 2018.
+The next round of proposals is due Nov.
+2, 2018.
 Learn more about the CTI call for proposals.

 Each call for proposals may contain different areas of therapeutic focus.
 Review the call for proposals to explore the types of projects appropriate for CTI.

 The agreement allows the flexibility for scientists from both organizations to work at each other’s facilities.

 In coordination with the NIH Office of Technology Transfer and the Office of the General Counsel, NCATS has negotiated a NIH-wide “umbrella” cooperative research and development agreement (CRADA) for approved NIH CTI projects.
 Coordinate with your Institute or Center’s technology transfer office and technology development coordinators to learn more about the terms and conditions of the NIH-Pfizer CTI CRADA.

 Who will own the intellectual property (IP) discovered through this project?
 If Pfizer commercializes a compound produced through this collaboration, how will NIH receive compensation?

 Pfizer has the first right of refusal to exclusively license clinical probes and other IP developed under the NIH-Pfizer CTI CRADA.
 However, if Pfizer decides not to license a jointly developed clinical probe, NIH has the option of licensing that probe to another company.